Sightline Payments Review

 Coverage Analysis

-United States only.
-Live in approximately 40 US states across the US gambling map.
-Online: New Jersey, Pennsylvania, Michigan and West Virginia for online casino; the full set of regulated sports betting states for sportsbook deposits including NJ, PA, NY, MI, IN, IL, CO, TN, VA, MA, AZ, CT, WV, KY, OH, MD, LA, NC and others.
-Land-based: deployments at properties in Nevada (Resorts World Las Vegas), Pennsylvania (Parx Casino), Oklahoma (Indigo Sky tribal), and across most of the major regional gaming markets.
+United States only, live in 40+ US states across the US gambling map (about 44 by late 2025).
+Online: New Jersey, Pennsylvania, Michigan and West Virginia for online casino, plus the full set of regulated sports betting states for sportsbook deposits including NJ, PA, NY, MI, IN, IL, CO, TN, VA, MA, AZ, CT, WV, KY, OH, MD, LA, NC and others.
+Land-based: deployments at properties in Nevada (Resorts World Las Vegas), Pennsylvania (Parx Casino), Oklahoma (Indigo Sky tribal) and across most of the major regional gaming markets.
 State lottery: Oregon and Pennsylvania are public clients.
-No European, UK, MGA, UKGC, LATAM or APAC presence at all — and no marketing claim of cross-border capability.
+There is no European, UK, MGA, UKGC, LATAM or APAC presence at all, and no marketing claim of cross-border capability.
 This is a deliberately single-region company.

 Regional Breakdown

-The 40-state count reflects the markets where Sightline can actually take money — meaning state money transmitter licensing is in place and at least one operator is live or in onboarding.
-The full money transmitter footprint covers most US states; state-by-state gambling regulator approvals are the second compliance layer added market-by-market as new sports betting jurisdictions regulate.
-The flip side is that within the US, Sightline can stand up a new state quickly because the licensing scaffolding is already there — when a new state goes live for sports betting, existing operator partners can typically extend Play+ into it without a new contract.
-None of the international iGaming PSPs in our database — Nuvei, Worldpay, Paysafe, Adyen, AstroPay — have built anything comparable in the US cashless casino segment.
-PayNearMe overlaps in the online sportsbook deposit space (it owns the cash-at-retail moat that Sightline does not have), but Sightline owns the land-based casino cashless story that PayNearMe does not service.
+The 40+-state count reflects the markets where Sightline can actually take money, meaning state money transmitter licensing is in place and at least one operator is live or in onboarding.
+The full money transmitter footprint covers most US states, and state-by-state gambling regulator approvals are the second compliance layer added market-by-market as new sports betting jurisdictions regulate.
+The flip side is that within the US, Sightline can stand up a new state quickly because the licensing scaffolding is already there, so when a new state goes live for sports betting, existing operator partners can typically extend Play+ into it without a new contract.
+None of the international iGaming PSPs in our database (Nuvei, Worldpay, Paysafe, Adyen, AstroPay) have built anything comparable in the US cashless casino segment.
+PayNearMe overlaps in the online sportsbook deposit space, where it owns the cash-at-retail moat that Sightline does not have, but Sightline owns the land-based casino cashless story that PayNearMe does not service.

 Licensed Jurisdictions